Hamadabcn/my_number_guess_game/README.md

 4. Run the Game: python main.py

 # Usage
 After running the game, simply follow the on-screen instructions to start guessing the number.
-Use the input box or Numpad to enter your guesses and try to find the correct number with as few attempts as possible.
+Use the input box or Numpad to enter your guesses and try to find the correct number with the fewest attempts possible.

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.